natelewis/pi-led-matrix/README.md

 ---

-Apply the color, contrast, and brightness setting from the config to the current frame.
+Apply the color, contrast setting from the config to the current frame.

 ```python
 matrix.enhance()